-Section 7: Measurement and Verification Methodologies
+Section 7: Measurement and Verification Methodologies (applicable through the 24/25 Delivery Year)

 Welcome to the Measurement and Verification Methodologies section of the PJM Manual for Energy Efficiency Measurement & Verification.
 In this section, you will find the following information:

 - A description of the acceptable measurement and verification methodologies (see "Acceptable Measurement and Verification Methodologies"). - A description of other acceptable methodological techniques (see "Other Acceptable Methodological Techniques").